Canon 1D Mark II vs R6

 The Canon EOS-1D Mark II and the Canon EOS R6 are two digital cameras that were announced, respectively, in January 2004 and July 2020.
-The 1D Mark II is a DSLR, while the Canon R6 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark II) and a full frame (Canon R6) sensor.
-The 1D Mark II has a resolution of 8.2 megapixels, whereas the Canon R6 provides 20 MP.
+The 1D Mark II is a DSLR, while the R6 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-H (1D Mark II) and a full frame (R6) sensor.
+The 1D Mark II has a resolution of 8.2 megapixels, whereas the R6 provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-1D Mark II and the Canon EOS R6?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Canon R6.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon R6 is considerably smaller (45 percent) than the Canon 1D Mark II.
 Moreover, the R6 is substantially lighter (56 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.